garyli1019/Udacity-CarND-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+1. Blur the gray scale image
+2. Apply canny edge
+3. Apply mask region
+4. Convert to binary image
+5. Hough transform
+6. Combine the image
 ![alt text][image1]

+My draw_lines() function:
+First I used the slope of the lines to separate left line and right line.
+Then I selected the longest line in each side.
+After that, I calculated the b value of the normal line function(y = kx + b) and used the function to locate the point that the line will intersect with the bottom of the image.
+By doing this, my lines will always start from the bottom of the image, even if the line in the image are dotted.
+Finally, draw the lines on the image.

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+If the line was curved, it might not work well.
+If the line was not clear, or the weather was bad, the line might not be located.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+Find a better way to improve draw_lines() function Find out how to dealing with curved line.